OneMeanDragon/NES.Net/README.md

   - Select, Start, A, B

 ## Notes
-my testing has been mostly with Arkanoid (which almost works...).
+my testing has been mostly with Arkanoid.